Lindzsy/curriculum/phase1/banking-homework.md

-BANKING HOMEWORK - Tuesday, Feb.
+Banking Homework - Tuesday, Feb.
 2
 ==================================

 The problems are graduated; each one builds on the previous one.